Nowadays, smart factories pay special attention to the environmental footprint.

 - Emissions – Direct or Indirect Flush of substances, materials or forms of energy into the atmosphere, water or soil, under a gas, liquid or solid form, respectively

-In this context, the use of this software focuses, mainly, the characterization and evolution of product's value in respect to the wear of resources and environmental influence.Performance/efficiency indicators
+In this context, the use of this software focuses, mainly, the characterization and evolution of product's value with respect to the wear of resources and environmental influence.Performance/efficiency indicators

 Just like in determining the eco-efficiency ratios, as the final result of the software use, it is possible to quantify environmental performance indicators, namely KEPIs.Environmental profile